 Jervis Bay is a stunning corner of New South Wales that, surprisingly, not many people outside of the state know about.

-This humble little section of coastline is only a 2.5-hour drive south of Sydney, and it is full of forest, rivers, beaches, campgrounds, villages, and other great attractions.
+This humble little section of coastline is only a 2.5-hour drive south of Sydney, and it is full of forest, rivers, campgrounds, villages, white sand beaches, and other great attractions.

 Hyams Beach, which is known to have some of the whitest sand in the world, is probably the most famous of the best Jervis Bay attractions.

 But there are so many more incredible things to do in Jervis Bay in addition to strolling along the soft, gleaming white sand of Hyams Beach.

 From hiking trails and bush walks to charming little beach towns and restaurants, to some of the most gorgeous beaches you’ve ever seen, Jervis Bay has plenty of entertainment for travellers and locals alike.

 Despite how visually incredible the place is, it never feels too touristy or overcrowded (unless you’re here during school holidays of course).